Muyuka

 Muyuka is a town in the Fako Division on the Southwest Province of Cameroon.
 It is originally home to members of the Balong tribe, but over the years Muyuka has expanded.
 It is the headquarters for sub villages and towns such as Owe, Ekata, Bafia, Muyenge, Yoke, Malende, Meanja and Mpundo.

 History

-Muyuka had suffered from the colonial masters especially during the period of slavery and slave trade.
+Muyuka had suffered from the German and British colonial masters especially during the period of slavery and slave trade.
 This is one of the areas in Cameroon where slavery and slave trade was intense.

 Education

 Muyuka is home to popular educational establishments such as FESS Technical and Commercial College (FETECOL), Vocational College of Arts, Science and Technology (VOCAST), Government Bilingual High School (GBHS), Efuetngu Memorial comprehensive College and Government Technical High School (GTHS) of Muyuka.
 It used to be host of the Electricity Corporation (POWERCAM) in the days of the Federal Cameroon before it became the United Republic of Cameroon in 1972.